 2. Educate leadership on how to support people who suffer from mental health issues

-Have an expert come in to educate management and supervisors on how to handle mental health related situations and tell them what resources are available for their employees, and for themselves.
+Have an expert come in to educate management and supervisors on how to handle mental health-related situations and tell them what resources are available for their employees, and for themselves.

 3. Provide a safe environment for people to share

-Creating a work culture in which it feels safe and acceptable to share mental health struggles is the most important thing you can do to support you people.
+Creating a work culture in which it feels safe and acceptable to share mental health struggles is the most important thing you can do to support your people.
 When team members are able to tell their co-workers and managers what they struggle with, and how they can best be supported, it opens communication and smooths out many misunderstandings, paving the way for higher productivity.

 How can you make your environment feel safe?

-- By creating policies that support emotional wellness and treatment, like allowing employees to take time out of their work day to attend therapy.
+- By creating policies that support emotional wellness and treatment, like allowing employees to take time out of their workday to attend therapy.